 The cost of the workshop is 2195 Euro which include hotel, meals and excluding beverages.
 A single room for each participant.
 For a shared double room the price is 1920 Euro per participant.

 The price does not include transport to and from the hotel (air fare, rental cars, etc.) and transport in the area.
-It is planned that the 6-10 participants and the instructor will drive in 2-3 cars for the shooting (the instructor in his car and 1-2 cars from the participants).
+It is planned that the up to 0 participants and the instructor will drive in 2-3 cars for the shooting (the instructor in his car and 1-2 cars from the participants).
 We will stay in Portree on Isle of Skye in the Royal Hotel.
 The airports in Scotland for arrival are Edinburgh, Glasgow and Inverness.
 The driving time is about 3 hours from Inverness and from Edinburg or Glasgow airports about 5 hours.

 To share a car e-mail addresses will be exchanged among the participants such that sharing of rental cars can be planned in advance.
 A booking sheet including arrival and departure dates are sent to the participants of the workshop to help finding a match in sharing a rental car.
 A rental car no smaller than a Vauxhall Astra is assumed for 3-4 photographers per car including their equipment (please do not choose a small car not suitable for 3-4 photographers).
 The plan is that every day it is changed who is driving together in order to get the most value of discussions among the participants.
 The reason for not including transportation is that it would add substantial extra cost to the workshop to include this and most participants would likely combine a workshop with a stay in the area.
 If you would like to bring a spouse or friend to the workshop, then please indicate this in the registration e-mail.
 A spouse or friend cannot participate in any of the workshop activities, but are welcome to breakfasts and dinners.
 The lunch is a working lunch so it is only for workshop participants.
 A GPS unit or navigation app on a smart phone is highly recommended and mobile phones to get reconnected, if getting lost.
 Some smartphone GPS appls like TomTom and Navigon do not require a data plan (maps are downloaded on the phone).
 The instructor will have a mobile phone operational at all times and walkie talkies in the cars.